InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/README.md

 VerificationService service = new VerificationService(samplingPercentage);

-OpenRTB openRTB = ...  // Construct open RTB object
+OpenRTB3_X openRTB = ...  // Construct open RTB object

 // There is a 30% chance that verification would be run!
 // If the verification does not run, then result with status = SAMPLED is returned.